brainrake/glossary/glossary.md

 # Language

-eg. ML, Lambda Calculus, RegExp, Python
+eg. ML, Lambda Calculus, RegExp, Python, XML

-Collection of language constructs (which consist of syntax and semantics).
+A Language is defined through a set of language constructs that specify how to write down strings (programs) in the language, and what they mean.
+Larger (pieces) of language strings

-Defines the set of possible strings (programs, code) in the language, and how to combine smaller (parts of) programs into larger ones.
+The set of possible correct strings (programs, code) in the language are all the combinations of language

+## Programming Language

+A language used to express data (information) and computation (transformation of information), usually meant to be run on a computer.

+TODO: Turing

+## Language Construct

+Consists of Syntax and Semantics.

 We define language constructs like this:

 **Syntax**: *construct* := ...
 [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) ...